NC State vs. Louisville NCAA Football Odds, Plays and Insights | October 30, 2021

 - Louisville's games this season have gone over the total in two out of six opportunities (33.3%).

-- When Louisville records more than 16.7 points, it is 4-2 against the spread and 4-3 overall.
+- When Louisville scores more than 16.7 points, it is 4-2 against the spread and 4-3 overall.

-- When Louisville totals more than 312.6 yards, the team is 4-2 against the spread and 4-3 overall.
+- When Louisville picks up over 312.6 yards, the team is 4-2 against the spread and 4-3 overall.

-- This season the Cardinals have turned the ball over 11 times, three more than the Wolf Pack's takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.